 - Volunteer opportunities taking place in your location.

-6. Optimize your Google AdWords ad copy.
+6. Optimize the copy of your Google AdWords ads.

 Since your ads are the crux of your AdWords success, it's vital that you put some thought into the ad copy you write.
-So what makes a good Google AdWords for Nonprofits ad?
+What makes a good Google AdWords for Nonprofits ad?
 To write the best ad copy for your nonprofit, ask yourself these questions:

 - Does your ad copy contain a clear call-to-action?
 Your ad should inspire a reader to do something, whether it's learning more about a topic or contributing to the cause directly.
 The call-to-action should direct the reader to complete your conversion goal, like making a donation or joining a mailing list.

 - Is your ad copy simple and straightforward?
 Now's not the time to flex your thesaurus skills!
 Your ad should be easy to read (or scan) for readers of all ages and education levels, and your tone of voice should be friendly and clear.